vercel/styled-jsx/readme.md

 - Dynamic styles and themes support
 - CSS Preprocessing via Plugins

+## Using in Next.js

+Next.js automatically configures `styled-jsx` with babel or swc, you don't have to configure it manually.

 ## How It Works

 The example above transpiles to the following: